Polishing the pearl

 In the wild, the pearl, as you may know, is the result of an oyster transforming an irritant over time.
 It takes an oyster about 1-2 years to transform the irritant into an iridescent pearl.
 Pearls come in many shapes, and not all are perfectly spherical.
 The wild gemstone quality pearls are rare and quite beautiful.

 In essence, pearls are the result of the oyster’s body reacting to an invasive material by coating it with layer upon layer of a thick substance called nacre that solidifies around the irritant.
-In other words, pearls are pretty balls of hardened secretions that are a result of the pearl’s defense mechanism.
+In other words, pearls are pretty balls of hardened secretions that are a result of the oyster's defense mechanism.
 Imagine a little oyster defending itself by patiently adding layers to the irritant in order to render it harmless and to transform it into something beautiful and of great value.

 Polish the pearl of your efforts